interstitialRedirectModalTitle

 Renewed Pride in Natural Heritage

-Partnerships and joint activities with communities are strengthening local stewardship of the land and driving a renewed pride in the natural heritage.
-And there is so much to be proud of.
 The Valdivian Forest survived the last ice age to nurture globally significant ecosystems, like the Olivillo coastal forest and the ancient Alerce, the world’s largest and longest-lived tree species.
-This land of extremes also harbours an incredible wealth of wildlife, including the pudu – Latin America’s smallest deer, one of the world’s largest woodpeckers (Campephilus magellanicus), the rare southern river otter, and a tiny tree dwelling marsupial – Monito del monte (Dromiciops gliroides) the “little monkey of the hill” – considered a “living fossil” by scientists.
-Conservation efforts helped discover Darwin’s fox in the area in 2012, and another species – the “comadrejita trompuda” or long-nosed caenolestid (Hyncholestes raphanurus)) – was also observed inside the reserve in 2019 thanks to camera trap monitoring, having never been seen in the area before.
-These findings make it even more important to protect unique places like the VCR.
+This land of extremes also harbors an incredible wealth of wildlife, including the pudu – Latin America’s smallest deer—as well as one of the world’s largest woodpeckers; the rare southern river otter; and a tiny tree dwelling marsupial, affectionately called the “little monkey of the hill” and considered a “living fossil” by scientists.
+Conservation efforts also helped discover Darwin’s fox in the area in 2012, and the “comadrejita trompuda” or long-nosed caenolestid was also observed for the first time ever in 2019 thanks to camera trap monitoring.

 Caught on Tape Valdivian Coastal Reserve is is pioneering the use of wildlife camera traps in Chile. © TNC

-The funds raised by selling carbon credits have helped to protect these natural wonders while creating new sources of income and opportunity for local people, including members of the Indigenous Mapuche and Huilliche communities.
+The funds raised by selling carbon credits have helped to protect these natural wonders while creating new sources of income and opportunity for local people, including members of the Indigenous Mapuche and Huilliche communities, and providing testing grounds for methodologies to help other regions develop their own natural climate solution projects.

-But perhaps, Adelaida Arriaza’s words remind us of the project’s most important achievement: “Today we can breathe clean air into our lungs thanks to the forest we are protecting together with The Nature Conservancy.”
-And what could be more important than that?
+But Adelaida Arriaza’s words remind us of what is perhaps the project’s most important achievement: “Today we can breathe clean air into our lungs thanks to the forest we are protecting together with The Nature Conservancy.”

 Quote: Adelaida Arriaza